SanjanaNR26/Home-Security-System-Using-Python/README.md

 Do not hard-code credentials in the script.
 Prefer environment variables or a secure secret store.

 Use app-specific passwords where possible.

-If you want any of the README sections expanded or want an example systemd/task scheduler entry (Windows Task Scheduler) to auto-run the script, say which and I will add it.

-GPT-5 mini • 1x